 Final Thoughts on the Worst Countries to Visit

-Look, in the opinion of The Broke Backpacker, most of the worst countries in the world to travel aren’t what you’d expect.
-Actually, we even had some pretty hard debates between us when we put this list together.
+Look, in the opinion of The Broke Backpacker, most of the worst countries in the world to travel come down to our personal experiences.

 Sometimes, it just comes down to the fact that it’s waaaay more expensive than our poor budgets can afford.
 Other times, it’s just because of how lonely and isolated we felt when we were solo travelling there.
 Though often, giving a country another chance can completely flip your perspective too – so there’s hope for Vietnam yet.